levsero/search_app/README.md

 ### Tables and indexing

+- Each table inherits from the `BaseTable` class which has the default search algorithm built in (ie. if field supplied only look for values on that field otherwise search across all fields).
 - The files are each stored in a separate table to allow for optimising and changing based on its individual needs. (eg. what to index and which associations to pull in.)
 This also gives more flexibility for future changes.
 - Each table has the original hash saved which is used for arbitrary queries which need to scan the whole table.
 - `#add_data`is a separate method outside of the`initialize` because all the tables have to be init'ed before they can be stored.